 The EMLI™ (Electro Magnetic Level Indication) system utilizes state-of-the-art technology in the measurement and detection of liquid metal levels.
 The basic EMLI system architecture consists of a MANAGEMENT UNIT, a CONTROL UNIT and a PREAMPLIFIER UNIT.
 In multiple system applications, one MANAGEMENT UNIT can monitor up to eight (8) CONTROL UNITS.

 The MANAGEMENT UNIT is used to monitor the system, log data, and for set-up and troubleshooting.
 If enabled the system can be remotely evaluated through the MANAGEMENT UNIT via an Internet connection.

 The CONTROL UNIT is the heart of the system.
 It generates the transmitter signal and receives and evaluates the measurement signal.

-The EMLI mold level measurement system with mold mounded sensors consists of a state-of-the-art electronics package combined with custom designed and steel mill proven electromagnetic metal level sensors.
+The EMLI mold level measurement system with suspended sensor consists of a state-of-the-art electronics packaged combined with a custom designed and steel mill proven electromagnetic metal level sensor.

-The EMLI mold level measurement system with mold mounted sensors offers the following benefits:
+The EMLI mold level measurement system with suspended sensors offers the following benefits: